jorgeignaciogc/Stable.jl/README.md

 </ul>

 ### Notes: StableSupremum
-This distributions' implementation relies on a recent paper by the authors of the package (see the article for details).
+This distributions' implementation relies on a recent paper by the authors of the package.
+See the article for details at:
+Jorge González Cázares and Aleksandar Mijatović and Gerónimo Uribe Bravo, *Exact Simulation of the Extrema of Stable Processes*,  arXiv:1806.01870v1 (2018).

 In particular, some additional parameters are used with a Markov chain when sampling from it (see StableSupremumExact in stablesupremum.jl).

 ## Examples